About Me

 Now

-I'm building skills and systems again.
-Using Raspberry Pis to explore AI workflows.
+Right now I'm building personal AI systems using Raspberry Pis, exploring how accessible technology can create new possibilities for individuals and organizations.
 Writing more.
 Trying to share what I learn.
-Creating signals for the kind of people I'd like to work with, learn from, or help.
+Creating signals for the kind of people I'd like to work with, learn from, or connect with.

 → try → learn → build → reflect → repeat